-There are more than one million retail establishments in the United States.
-Some have only one storefront while others have a chain of stores located in multiple locations.
-Whether you established your own retail business or bought a privately-owned franchise, you will want to be sure to protect your business venture with a suitable retail insurance policy.
+There’s more than a million retail establishments from coast to coast in the United States.
+Some have only one storefront, while others are a part of a chain of stores located in multiple locations.
+But no matter if you built your sole retail location from the ground up or you bought a privately-owned franchise, you’ll want to make sure your business is protected with a comprehensive retail insurance policy.

 What Is Retail Business Insurance?

 Simply put, it’s insurance protection for any type of retail store owner.
 It’s a customized form of business insurance designed to provide business owners with the coverage needed to keep their business operational after a catastrophe or a lawsuit.

 Retail business insurance isn’t just a one-size-fits-all bundle of coverages filled with protection you don’t need.
 It’s actually a package of insurance options that you customize to protect yourself against the risks your unique retail store faces.
 These insurance plans can be fine-tuned to meet your needs and budget, no matter the size or type of operation you run.

 Nearly half of all retail businesses that temporarily close their doors after a natural disaster fail within 5 years.
 A solid business plan coupled with a retail insurance policy can prevent large financial losses and allow your store to remain profitable regardless of what unexpected event comes your way.